Top 10 Female Super Villains

 If you asked the average comic fan to name one Wonder Woman villain, he/she would probably offer Cheetah.
 There is a good reason for that, as Cheetah has been Wonder Woman’s main adversary almost since her beginning.
 Cheetah debuted in Wonder Woman

 #6 back in 1943 and was created by William Moulton Marston, the creator of Wonder Woman, and artist H.G.
 Peter.
 Through the years, three different women have operated as the Cheetah, with Barbara Ann Minerva serving as the alter ego since the late 1980s.
 Cheetah has also appeared in numerous animated series and movies, usually facing off with Wonder Woman.
-While it is understandable that DC choose a different foe for the live-action Wonder Woman
+While it is understandable that DC choose a different foe for the first live-action Wonder Woman

 4. Poison Ivy